What Can and Can Not Go in a Shred-it Shredding Bin

 in the bin is the right thing to do, doing so without shredding them first is a quick way for sensitive information to fall into the wrong hands.

-To combat this, Shred-it Australia offers secure document destruction services to businesses looking to protect their information security – all documents are safely and securely stored in the Shred-it containers before being destroyed and recycled in Australia.
+To combat this, Shred-it Australia offers secure document destruction services to businesses looking to protect their information security – all documents are safely and securely stored in the Shred-it containers before being destroyed and recycled.

 Most organisations have a lot more than paper documents to securely dispose of though.
 Here's what you need to know about what can and can’t go in a Shred-it container.